- The financial planning process can start by simply considering the best options for treatment you can afford.

 - Be careful about how you title assets for a child with special needs, because it could impact benefits down the road.

-- Make sure that family knows the benefit rules, so that they do not leave assets in a way that could reduce disability benefits.
+- Make sure your family knows the benefit rules so they do not leave assets in a way that could reduce disability benefits.

 My child has special needs—how do I think about what happens to her after I'm gone?

 It can be overwhelming when you are on this journey.
 I didn't know my daughter Joslyn was autistic until she was 7.
 They couldn't diagnose her with something specific before that, and even when they did, it took me a while to accept it.
 I thought it was something I could fix.
 Now she's in her 30s, and we've learned a lot along the way.

 It's almost impossible to think about what happens to your child when you're gone.
 Who will take care of her medications?
 Who will comfort her?
 Who will do all the things I do that I can't even enumerate for anyone?
 The list of worries bulldozes into a huge mountain.

 Every family is different, and every child has different needs.
 For my daughter, the way I started was simple: I looked at the best options I could find for her that we could afford.
 She didn't have any acute medical needs, so our focus was on education and communication.
 I didn't know at the beginning if she'd ever be able to care for herself independently, but now that she's older, I know that she won't be able to do that.